Running Terms: 85 Words Every Runner Should Know

 LSD runs build your stamina and train your body to handle longer distances and higher training volume.

 A running acronym for obstacle course racing.
-This type of event combines running with taking on obstacles like ascending walls, climbing ropes, and running through fields of tires.
+This type of event combines running with obstacles such as ascending walls, climbing ropes, and running through fields of tires.

 Running abbreviation for Personal Record.
 It refers to your fastest time for a specific distance or timed running event.